imankhanaut/ProxyRotator/README.md

 | `config_update_time` | The delay, in seconds, between each individual configuration test. |

-# Project Configuration Guide

-This guide provides detailed information on how to configure the behavior of this project.
-You can adjust these settings to optimize performance and tailor the application to your specific needs.

----

 ### Understanding and Modifying Variables

 The following variables are central to the project's operation.
 While we've set them to sensible defaults, advanced users may want to fine-tune them. **If you're not an expert, it's highly recommended you leave them as they are.** Incorrect values can lead to instability or unexpected behavior.